yingweiwo

 Absorption, Distribution and Excretion

-Mephenytoin is N-demethylated by the liver to form a highly toxic compound, 5,5-ethylphenylhydantoin.
-It is probably that this metabolite at least partly accounts for both the therapeutic and toxic effects of mephenytoin.
-The N-demethylated /metabolite/ may be excreted in the urine or further metabolized via p-hydroxylation of the phenyl group, conjugated with glucuronic acid, and excreted in the urine.
+Mefphenytoin undergoes N-demethylation in the liver to produce the highly toxic compound 5,5-ethylphenylhydroxyurea.
+This metabolite may at least partially explain the therapeutic and toxic effects of mephenytoin.
+The N-demethylated metabolite may be excreted in the urine or further metabolized by the para-hydroxylation of the phenyl group, conjugated with glucuronic acid, and then excreted in the urine.

-About 7 hours, but for active metabolite, nirvanol, about 95 to 144 hours.
+Approximately 7 hours, but for the active metabolite nilvano, approximately 95 to 144 hours.

 Toxicity/Toxicokinetics